-Mental health - digital resources for TAC clients
+Mental health - digital resources for TAC clients (webpage)

 Common reactions to a transport accident can include distress, anger, fear, low mood or guilt.
 These feelings can sometimes be overwhelming and affect how you go about your day-to-day life.
 If you are experiencing these emotions, there is help available.

 A digital mental health service can provide an easy, effective alternative to seeing a health professional in person.
 For some people this can be more comfortable than talking to their GP or other health professional.
 Others may not have the time to go to a session in person.

 Digital mental health services provide information, support and resources.
 This includes:

 - online support communities

 - web chat